oyindonesia/external-api-docs/source/index.html.md

 ## Connect internet banking

 Login and connect internet banking.
-This process is asycronous, we will send response using callback url that you registered to us.
+This process is asynchronous, we will send response using callback url that you registered to us.
 For detail of callback response, see [PFM Callback Response](#pfm-callback-response)

 ```shell